Agent K: Men in Black 3

 In the third film, Boris the Animal time-travels to 1969 and murders a young K (Josh Brolin), allowing the Boglodites to successfully invade Earth, and in response J travels back to 1969 both to save his mentor and best friend's life and to prevent the oncoming Boglodite invasion.
 When J arrives from the future to kill Boris at Coney Island, K arrests J and takes him to MIB headquarters, where J reveals his mission.
-Thereafter the precognitive alien 'Griffin the Arcanian' guides J and K to Cape Canaveral, Florida, where Col. Edwards helps them launch the ArcNet, but dies in the process; whereupon K kills Boris.
+Thereafter the precognitive alien 'Griffin the Arcanian' guides J and K to Cape Canaveral, Florida, where Col. Edwards helps them launch the ArcNet kill the future Boris but Col. Edwards dies in the process; whereupon K kills the past Boris to erase his future-self's actions.
 It is then revealed that Col. Edwards is J's father.
-K also erases a young J’s memory to prevent him from being traumatized.
-This was seen by an older J who realized that K has been watching over him all his life.
+K also erases young J’s memory to prevent him from being traumatized.
+This was observed by the older J, who now realizes that K has been watching over him all his life.